-What does it take to persuade more shoppers to visit brick-and-mortar stores in the digital age?
+What does it take to persuade more shoppers to visit restaurants and stores in the digital age?
 Let’s consider the following scenario:

-I am a somewhat regular customer at a local juice shop—I have their app on my phone, I participate in their loyalty program, and I am even eligible for a free drink.
-However, my schedule has been hectic recently, and picking up a glass of healthy juice has not been a priority.
-Today, I get a push notification from the shop saying:
+Lucy is a somewhat regular customer at Juice Shop— she has their app on her phone, she participates in their loyalty program, and right now she is eligible for a free drink.
+However, her schedule has been hectic recently, and picking up a glass of healthy juice has not been a priority.
+Today, she get a push notification from the shop saying:

-Chances are, this message will catch my attention and persuade me to plan a stop at the juice shop the next time I am in the area.
-That’s because it’s not a general message sent to all juice shop customers—it is personalized for me.
-It speaks to my loyalty status, my preferences, and my history as a customer.
+Chances are, this message will catch Lucy’s attention and persuade her to plan a stop at her local Juice Shop the next time she is in the area.
+That’s because it’s not a general message sent to all Juice Shop customers—it is personalized for Lucy.
+It speaks to her loyalty status, her preferences, and her history as a customer.

 This level of personalization is a powerful motivator, especially when it is delivered strategically for maximum customer influence.
-For example, what would happen if I received this notification while running errands near the juice shop?
+For example, what would happen if Lucy received the above notification while running errands near the Juice Shop?
 That’s even better!
-I am much more likely to stop in if it is convenient for me to do so.
-And once I enter the shop, what if they push me a follow-up mobile notification for a great deal on a dozen chocolate mini-donuts instead of just one?
-Now they’ve really got me—at the right time, in the right place, and with the right message that is personalized to me.
+She is much more likely to stop in if it is convenient for her to do so.
+And once she enters the shop, what if they push her a follow-up mobile notification for a great deal on a dozen chocolate mini-donuts instead of just one?
+Now they’ve really got Lucy—at the right time, in the right place, and with the right message that is meant just for her.
 Now let’s explore how they’ve done it.

 As consumers move their purchases online for more choices, better prices, flexibility and convenience, businesses that want to increase their in-store traffic have to do more than just display products and run price promotions.
-Even giant retailers like Walmart have been seeing footfall traffic declines for many consecutive quarters, and this trend applies equally to restaurants and convenience stores as well.
-If these businesses want to bring consumers back through their doors, they must, like my local juice shop, up the ante on the level of personalization they use to engage and interact with their customers.
+Even giant retailers, restaurants and convenience stores have been seeing footfall traffic declines lately.
+If these businesses want to bring consumers back through their doors, they must, like the Juice Shop, up the ante on the level of personalization they use to engage and interact with their customers.

 This means going beyond inserting customers’ first names in emails or showing certain content on the website; it requires a real-time awareness of each customer’s:

-Combined, these factors create complete context for each customer.
+Combined, these factors create the complete context or intelligence for each customer.
+It’s like the creating a Customer DNA, or the omni-channel click stream (activity) of every customer.
 Consider the power of real-time customer context in the following scenario:

-I am browsing through leggings and trousers online.
-My favorite brand takes notice, and immediately pushes me a notification while I am still visiting their site:
+Lucy is now browsing through leggings and trousers online.
+Her favorite brand takes notice, and immediately pushes her an in-session message while she is still visiting their site:

-An understanding of my context—including my current browsing activity, past transactions, and loyalty status—empowers the brand to deliver the message that is most likely to resonate with me in that exact moment.
+An understanding of Lucy’s context—including her current browsing activity, past transactions, and loyalty status—empowers the brand to deliver the message that is most likely to resonate with her in that exact moment.

 Keep in mind, however, that context is not static.
-I might be browsing a company’s website on my smartphone one minute; I could be driving by their store the next.
+Lucy might be browsing a website on her smartphone one minute; she could be driving by their store the next.
 The ability to access all of a customer’s most up-to-date contextual data points at any given time is what enables brands to deploy hyper-personalized interactions—and when your goal is to increase and optimize in-store traffic, location is the name of the game.

-While ecommerce and mobile devices are seen as the main causes of lagging store traffic, smart retailers are embracing mobility as part of today’s omni-channel shopping experience.
+While ecommerce and mobile devices are seen as the main causes of lagging store traffic, smart retailers and restaurants are embracing mobility as part of today’s omni-channel buying experience.

 For instance, Nordstrom recently announced that it is using location-based ads on Facebook to help drive in-store traffic.
 Similarly, other retailers are exploring the use of analytics and proximity technologies such as geofencing, iBeacons, and WiFi tags to trigger personalized, location-based recommendations.
-Businesses can even guide customers to in-store departments that house products of interest—which is how my juice shop deployed a deal for my favorite donuts as soon as I entered their store.
+Businesses can even guide customers to in-store departments that house products of interest—which is how the Juice Shop deployed a deal for Lucy’s favorite donuts as soon as she entered the shop.
 Consider this even more targeted scenario:

-I walk into a department store to pick up a dress I have ordered online.
-When I step foot inside the store, I receive a mobile notification with a map that guides me to the pick-up counter.
-As I make my way through the store, I also pass by the handbag section.
-Immediately, I receive an alert:
+Lucy walks into a department store to pick up a dress she has ordered online.
+When she steps foot inside the store, she receive a mobile notification with a map that guides her to the pick-up counter.
+As she makes her way through the store, she also pass by the handbag section.
+Immediately, she receive an alert:

-Instead of fighting online retail, this brand is leveraging my ecommerce activity to get to know me better, and then using this personal knowledge to determine how best to influence my in-store behavior.
+Instead of fighting online retail, this brand is leveraging Lucy’s ecommerce activity to get to know her better, and then using this personal knowledge to determine how best to influence her in-store behavior.